Sonosfera

 The practical steps, in order:

-If you want a service designed specifically for UK independent salons with licensing included, Sonosfera costs £19.99/month with no separate TheMusicLicence needed.
+If you want a service designed specifically for UK independent salons with certificate wording for eligible Sonosfera catalogue playback, Sonosfera costs £19.99/month.
 There is a free trial at /signup if you want to test the playlists before committing.

 Last reviewed: April 2026.
 Pricing and licensing terms change — always verify directly with providers before making decisions.
 This article is general information, not legal advice.
 For legal compliance questions, consult a qualified solicitor or contact PPL PRS directly.